 He was named an All-America third team selection in 1992 as a designated hitter, as well as being named All-Mideast Region first team and All-OAC first team.
 He served as captain his senior year in 1993 and earned All-OAC first team honors, along with receiving All-Mideast Region honorable mention.

-Brewer, his wife, Wendy, stepson Jesse and newborn daughter Charlie live in Marietta.
+Brewer, his wife, Wendy, stepson Jesse and daughter Charlie live in Marietta.
 Brewer's son Andrew attended Muskingum University.